ABPD2001/rpi-cam-lib/README.md

 _Technical things documentioned in this section._

-The `RPIClass` is the main class for using the Raspberry Pi camera.
+The `RPICam` is the main class for using the Raspberry Pi camera.
 This class has a constructor that takes two arguments:

 1. **Camera Index** [ `number` ]: Selects which camera to use.